mjul/junie-hello-world-java/README.md

      - AZURE_CLIENT_SECRET=...
      - AZURE_TENANT_ID=common
 3. Run in dev profile (port 3000; H2):
-   - mvn -Dspring-boot.run.profiles=dev spring-boot:run
+   - `mvn -Dspring-boot.run.profiles=dev spring-boot:run`
-   - Or: mvn -B -DskipTests package && java -jar target/hello-sso-0.0.1-SNAPSHOT.jar --spring.profiles.active=dev
+   - Or: `mvn -B -DskipTests package && java -jar target/hello-sso-0.0.1-SNAPSHOT.jar --spring.profiles.active=dev`
 4. Open http://localhost:3000/ and click the GitHub (or Microsoft) button to log in.

 Notes:
-- In dev, the redirect endpoint is /auth/callback/{registrationId}.
-The security config and application-dev.yml are aligned for this.
+- In dev, the redirect endpoint is `/auth/callback/{registrationId}`.
+The security config and `application-dev.yml` are aligned for this.
-- In production, the default redirect is /login/oauth2/code/{registrationId}.
+- In production, the default redirect is `/login/oauth2/code/{registrationId}`.

 ## Configuration Reference